jaypalexa/baseballink/pages/magazine/vol_2_no_2/bi_vol_2_no_2_score_night.md

   </p>

   <p>
     End of the eighth, and down in the bullpen Brian Rose had finished his warm-up tosses.
 Bare arms showing below shirtsleeves the poker-faced reliever grabbed his jacket and strode to the dugout.
 Fellow pitcher Tim Davidson yelled out encouragement.
 "Go get 'em Rosie!
 Sleeveless and all.
-Sleeveless in Santa Rosa!".
+Sleeveless in Santa Rosa!"
   </p>

   <p>